lawnjelly/Misc/Batching/optimization_general.md

 * An intermittent process that causes 'spikes' of slowness, leading to stalls
 * A slow process that occurs outside of normal gameplay, for instance, on level load

+Each of these are annoying to the user, but in different ways.

+## Measuring Performance

+Probably the most important tool for optimization is the ability to measure performance - to identify where bottlenecks are, and to measure the success of our attempts to speed them up.

+There are several methods of measuring performance, including :
+* Putting a start / stop timer around code of interest
+* Using the Godot profiler
+* Using external third party profilers
+* Using GPU profilers / debuggers
+* Detective work

 ## Principles